 Bear in mind that this includes only language model size, not the phrase table or decoder state.

 Building the trie entails an on-disk sort.
-You can optimize this by setting the sorting memory with -S using the same options as GNU sort e.g. 100M, 1G, 80%.
-Final model building will still use the amount of memory needed to store the model.
-The -T option lets you customize where to place temporary files (the default is based on the output file name).
+You can optimize this by passing -m to specify sorting memory in MB (but final model building will still use the amount of memory needed to store the model).
+The -t option lets you customize where to place temporary files (the default is based on the output file name):

+'''

-kenlm/build_binary -T /tmp/trie -S 1G trie filename.arpa filename.binary
+kenlm/build_binary -t /tmp/trie -m 1024 trie filename.arpa filename.binary

+'''

-Full or lazy loading KenLM supports lazy loading via mmap.
+Full or lazy loading

+KenLM supports lazy loading via mmap.
 This allows you to further reduce memory usage, especially with trie which has good memory locality.
 In Moses, this is controlled by the language model number in moses.ini.
-Using language model number 8 will load the full model into memory (MAP_POPULATE on Linux and read() on other OSes).
+Using language model number 8 will load the full model into memory (MAP\POPULATE on Linux and read() on other OSes).
 Language model number 9 will lazily load the model using mmap.
 I recommend fully loading if you have the RAM for it; it actually takes less time to load the full model and use it because the disk does not have to seek during decoding.
 Lazy loading works best with local disk and is not recommended for networked filesystems.

+Probing

-Probing Probing is the fastest and default data structure.
+Probing is the fastest and default data structure.
 Unigram lookups happen by array index.
-Bigrams and longer n-grams are hashed to 64-bit integers which have very low probability of collision, even with the birthday attack18.
+Bigrams and longer n-grams are hashed to 64-bit integers which have very low probability of collision, even with the birthday attack.
 This 64-bit hash is the key to a probing hash table where values are probability and backoff.